amf60/Vac_Covid19_BR_SC_Combinations_of_Concern_2/README.md

 ## Phase II:

-Used Google Drive, Colab and Python – First I managed to upload one of the 17 UDVE files.
-I then used it to create a notebook by finding, isolating and quantifying all the exisiting combinations between the 5 variables (columns) mentioned above.
+Used Google Drive, Colab and Python –
+* First I managed to upload one of the 17 UDVE files.
+* Next I used used it to create a notebook by finding, isolating and quantifying all the exisiting combinations between the 5 variables (columns) mentioned above.
 Once I succeed to get the key information I need at this stage, I simply replicated this file for all the other 16 UDVEs.
+* Then, I created a google sheet file with the results of each UDVE notebook
+* Finally I compiled them together in one notebook named M2_P_sc3005_ALL_UDVEs.ipynb.

 As all the 17 separated Colab notebooks have the same code, for convenience I will add on this github repository a notebook for only one UDVE (M2_P_sc3005_UDVE_01.ipynb).
-All the other 16 notebooks can be found in My drive > Alura DS Bootcamp > Combinations of Concern Projects > Alura DS - M2 - Project - sc300521_05am
+All the other 16 notebooks can be found in My drive > Alura DS Bootcamp > Combinations of Concern Projects > Alura DS - Vac_C19_CoC_2_M2_AluraDSB_sc3005_05amB

 ## Phase III:

-Excel: I then concatanated in the excel file, all the combinations between the 5 variables for each of the UDVEs.
-I then identified the "combinations of concern", isolated and analyzed them.
+Excel: Manually gathered the data from the notebook M2_P_sc3005_ALL_UDVEs.ipynb and transfered it to an Excel workbook.
+I then concatanated in the excel file, all the combinations between the 5 variables for each of the UDVEs.
+Identified the "combinations of concern", isolated and analyzed them.
 The results analysis of the phase III are documented in the worksheets 'Phase 3 final results - M2P' and 'Phase 3A - Detailed results M2P' in the attached excel file named 'sc3005_05am - Github Documentation - M2P - Phases 1 e 3.xlsx'

 # Key references